buhrmi/buhrmi/README.md

 ### Hi there 👋

-I'm a web developer.
-I sometimes [stream on Twitch](https://twitch.tv/buhrmitv).
+I'm currently figuring out how to make [interesting content on Twitch](https://twitch.tv/buhrmitv).
+I'm a web developer and not some hot chick with nice boobs, so I guess I'm at a disadvantage.
+But I'll still try.
 Come say hi.

 ### Current projects